 The capital outlay request and capital priorities support programs that have strong national reputations, expanding research bases, and high enrollment demand that will sustain the university and its contributions to Michigan.
-Funding these requests will provide economic development in the state, now and in the long term.
-Our capital outlay request is the construction of the STEM Teaching and Learning facility that aligns with state and national priorities.
+Funding of these requests will provide economic development in the state, now and in the long term.